Fashion bloggers’ thrifting tips that can save you money and time. Read the secrets do to stay on budget and avoid impulse buys.

 I would recommend looking in thrift shops in upscale neighborhoods.
 Those areas generally have better thrift shop selections.

-- Dress for clothes shopping so trying out pieces is easy
+- Dress for clothes shopping so trying on pieces is easy.

-- Thrift in upscale neighborhoods for high end fashion label
+- Thrift in upscale neighborhoods for high-end fashion labels.

 Photos: G. Kramm

 © 2013-2022 Nicole Mölders | All rights reserved